VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/research.md

 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
 This work aims to contribute to the foundational understanding of Decentralized Finance by analyzing the conflicts of interest that emerge from the structure of the cryptoenterprise.
 It explores cryptogatepeekers as a source for external corporate governance.
 Cryptogatekeepers could enhance market fairness by preventing misconduct and improving the internal governance of cryptoenterprises.
 To this end, this work elaborates on best practices for mitigating conflicts of interest in DeFi.
-With the performance of specific functions and duty design, cryptogatekeepers in DeFi could potentially become institutional stabilizers and would be particularly useful given the interconnected, cross-border nature of these transactions.
+With the performance of specific functions and the design of duties, cryptogatekeepers in DeFi could potentially become institutional stabilizers and would be particularly useful given the interconnected, cross-border nature of these transactions.
 It further illustrates how existing regulatory frameworks, reputation, and gatekeeping theories could enforce these best practices.
 <!--- </p></details>-->

 <br>